What is a Biosafety Level 3 (BSL-3) Laboratory?

 Why is a BSL-3 Laboratory necessary?
 What will be studied?

 The number of newly emerging infectious diseases continues to grow.
-The most recent pandemics of H1N1 "swine" flu and Sudden Acute Respiratory Syndrome (SARS) are perfect examples of how quickly a new disease can appear on the international health scene and require rapid and massive amounts of research to attempt to bring it under control.
-Additionally, the federal government is seeking expanded facilities capable of conducting research into methods of rendering harmless biological agents that may be used in terrorist activity.
+Recent pandemics are perfect examples of how quickly a new disease can appear on the international health scene and require rapid and massive amounts of research to attempt to bring it under control.
+The federal government is seeking expanded facilities capable of conducting research into methods of rendering harmless biological agents that may be used in terrorist activity.
 For more information on Biosafety Levels, please visit the CDC Web site on Biosafety in Microbiological and Biomedical Laboratories.

-Researchers will utilize this laboratory to investigate such emerging infectious diseases as West Nile Virus and Eastern Equine Encephalitis, as well as biological agents that may be used in terrorist attacks against the United States.
+Researchers will utilize this laboratory to investigate emerging infectious diseases and biodefense strategies.
 These type facilities provide a very controlled, publicly safe environment for the scientific investigation into potentially dangerous disease and microbes.

 What is biodefense?